ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

 * ``Insights``: General information about the repository and its contributors
 * ``Settings``: Configurations for access and integration with third-party tools

-Creating an Issue
+Creating an issue
 -----------------
 You create an issue to either report a bug or request help or a new feature.
 Commenting allows you to interact with other users, developers, and project maintainers.

-To open an issue, select the ``Issues`` tab in the :ref:`GitHub Repository Sections` and click ``New Issue``.
+To open an issue, select the ``Issues`` tab in the :ref:`GitHub repository sections` and click ``New Issue``.
 Then, select a template for the type of issue to open.

 GitHub issues require the usage of Markdown files instead of ReStructured Text files.
-For more information, see `Basic Writing and Formatting Syntax
+For more information, see `Basic writing and formatting syntax
 <https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax>`_.

-Requesting New Features
+Requesting new features
 ~~~~~~~~~~~~~~~~~~~~~~~
 If you would like a new feature to be added to a PyAnsys library, you open a
 new issue and select either the template for code enhancements or a